Regulatory Context and Summary of Gaps: Greenhouse Gas Emissions and Climate Change

 - What are your views on the level of information currently required in the proposed updates to filing requirements in relation to the potential GHG emissions thresholds (for both construction and operation)?

-- Does the draft Greenhouse Gas Emissions and Climate Change Supplemental Guidance document provide useful additional context to proponents in the preparation of an application?
+- Does the draft Greenhouse Gas Emissions and Climate Change Supplemental Guidance document provide useful additional context to applicants in the preparation of an application?
 Please elaborate.

 - Are there any other additional elements that could be considered in determining the extent to which the effects of the project may hinder or contribute to Government of Canada’s ability to meet its climate change commitments?